whiskeylover/music-bot/README.md

 # music-bot

-Attept at a web app to generate pleasant sounding music on demand.
+Attempt at a web app to generate pleasant sounding music on demand.
 (Work in Progress)

-contributors:
+###contributors:
-  Tim Coffey
+* Tim Coffey
-  C.J.
+* C.J.
 Bordeleau